geothermal power plant

 2. It’s Safely Underground

-Individual machinery remains underground, so interested homeowners don’t have to attach or add anything to their houses to make the switch.
+Individual energy machinery remains underground, so interested homeowners don’t have to attach or add anything to their houses to make the switch.
 Businesses also don’t have to buy extra property to install the mechanisms.
 Civilization can continue expanding and growing without worrying about saving space to access sustainable energy.

-Homeowners and anyone else with property who wants to switch to just have to ensure that their land has sufficient groundwater.
+Homeowners and anyone else with property who wants to switch to geothermal energy just have to ensure that their land has sufficient groundwater.
 Open-loop geothermal technology uses one and a half gallons of water per minute to operate, which may be more water than residents have in drier regions.

 3. It Doesn’t Create Greenhouse Gases

 Geothermal plants are also -resistant because the primary technology remains underground.
-Eliminating greenhouse gas production to make electricity would buy humanity time to heal the planet while geothermal pumps remain safe from severe global patterns created by climate change.
+Eliminating production to make electricity would buy humanity time to heal the planet while geothermal pumps remain safe from severe global patterns created by climate change.

 4. It Could Mitigate Oil Industry Losses